 Driving in Spain

-I might made the previous part sound a bit scary but that’s only because I want to make sure that all travelers planning a Northern Spain road trip stay safe.
+I might made the previous part sound a bit scary but that’s only because I want to make sure that all solo travelers planning a Northern Spain road trip stay safe.
 However, in reality, you have nothing to worry about.
 Driving in Spain is relatively easy but there are a few things you should know before departing.

 There are a lot of routine radar speed traps all across Spain.
 So, if you’re not familiar with the roads and where the radar speed traps are located, always drive within the allowed speed and keep an eye on the changing limits.
 On-the-spot fines can be ridiculously expensive.

 Another thing to note is that you must not use radar detectors.
 In Spain, they’re illegal and if you’re caught with one, you might be looking at another hefty fine and this can happen if you’re not even using the radar detector.
 Do keep an eye on vehicles that flash their headlights when coming from opposing directions.
 This usually means that they just passed by a radar speed trap.
 So, if you see a radar speed trap on the road, be a good guy/girl and do the same.

 Last but not least, if you want to take your time to enjoy some of the scenic journeys we’ll discuss in this article, consider taking the E roads.
 They’re not as busy and as fast as the motorways.
 Another thing that makes them a great choice is the fact that they are toll-free, unlike the motorways that can get quite expensive if you’re covering long distances.

 Here are a few more things you should know about driving in Spain.